Be a Smart Gardener

 Gardeners aim to grow good produce or nurture lovely lawns and landscaping.
 “Smart gardeners” obtain those goals with earth-friendly techniques that can save money.
 Here you will find resources to become a smart gardener.
 Our advice is based on science performed at Michigan State University or other land grant universities.

 Simple ways to start smart gardening

 - Mow at the highest setting to promote deep roots, avoid grub damage and crowd out weeds.
-View video.
+View videos on conrolling grubs.

 - Visit nativeplants.msu.edu for fact sheets about specific plants and to learn about their ecosystem services.

 - Don’t guess, soil test to ensure an effective balance of nutrients.
 View videos on healthy soils and soil testing.

 Internet gardening programs